 If you’ve struggled to put together a vision statement for your team, or if your vision statement has failed to stick, it’s possible your statement is missing one of the following “Three R’s” of impactful vision statements.

 Vision statements need to be big enough to relate to everyone in the company in some way so each person in the organization can feel they can contribute to the company’s achievement of its vision by doing their best work.

 Relatable vision statements challenge everyone to be excellent in their field and grow into leadership roles.

 When your vision statement is relatable, it describes your company’s vision for its future in a way that causes each individual, team and department in the company to work together toward that common goal.
 It also touches each member of your company, no matter how long they’ve been with you.

 The best vision statements can be remembered easily.
 Pastor and author Andy Stanley recommends keeping your vision statement to eight words or fewer.
 They don’t need to cover everything your company wants to do, but share the overarching theme of accomplishment you want to achieve as a team.

 A rememberable vision statement answers the question, “What is every single person responsible for or working toward?” and acts as inspiration to the company to achieve greatness.
 It’s not a full “how-to” of achieving greatness.

 Short, inspirational vision statements are memorable.
 Think of a personal mantra when creating a vision statement to lead your team.

-Once you have your vision statement, you need to work it into everyday conversations of your team.
+Once you have your vision statement, you need to work it into everyday conversations with your team.
 Talk about your vision.
 Write it down.
 Post it.
-Look for it in your team, and point out when they’ve acting consistent with it.
+Look for it in your team, and point out when they’re acting consistent with it.